 Executive pay is one of the most important aspects of good corporate governance and a central topic of our engagement with our investees.
-The energy transition is a challenge to the traditional business model of the oil and gas industry and we believe there needs to be a strong link between strategic climate goals and management incentives.
-While the Compensation Committee eliminated the executives' STI payouts in light of overall financial performance in 2020, there are still concerns in terms of transparency and structure, in particular with regards to a lack of disclosure on the threshold, target, and maximum goals of individual key performance indicators.
+The energy transition is a challenge to the traditional business model of the oil and gas industry and we expect a strong link between strategic climate goals and management incentives.
+While CEO pay significantly declined in financial year 2020, there are still concerns in terms of transparency and structure, in particular with regards to the high degree of Compensation Committee discretion, lack of disclosure on the weighting of individual key performance indicators as well as lack of explicit GHG reduction targets.